Comment éviter le stress pendant les fêtes de fin d'année ?

 Take note of 'should' statements

-"Setting boundaries with time and people is essential to protect your energy.
-And always have an exit plan, a reason to leave early."
+She explains that setting boundaries with time and people is essential to protect your energy.
+Always have an exit plan, a reason to leave early.

 Set clear boundaries